-- 3.72 Travel to Work Area is a statistical tool used to identify areas where the population will generally commute to a larger town, city or conurbation for the purposes of employment.
-There are two types of self-containment that are analysed: the residents self-containment which is the percentage (%) of employed residents who work locally and; jobs self-containment which is the percentage (%) of local jobs taken by local residents. - 3.73 The Economic Development Need Assessment Part 1 (2019) for Bassetlaw identifies that the self-containment rate for Worksop and Retford TTWA is low, with a 66.8% resident self-containment and a 69.6% workplace self-containment.
-This is lower than all surrounding areas which range between 70-85% for both types of self-containment, but is higher than the TTWA figures for Bassetlaw as a whole. - 3.74 National comparison of TTWA self-containment figures show that Worksop and Retford TTWA ranks 225th out of 228 TTWAs nationwide for resident self-containment and 218th out of 228 TTWAs for workplace self-containment, with 1 being the highest rate and 228 being the lowest.
+- 3.74 Travel to Work Area is a statistical tool used to identify areas where the population will generally commute to a larger town, city or conurbation for the purposes of employment.
+There are two types of self-containment that are analysed: the residents self-containment which is the percentage (%) of employed residents who work locally and; jobs self-containment which is the percentage (%) of local jobs taken by local residents. - 3.75 The Economic Development Need Assessment Part 1 (2019)39 for Bassetlaw identifies that the self-containment rate for Worksop and Retford TTWA is low, with a 66.8% resident self-containment and a 69.6% workplace self-containment.
+This is lower than all surrounding areas which range between 70-85% for both types of self-containment, but is higher than the TTWA figures for Bassetlaw as a whole. - 3.76 National comparison of TTWA self-containment figures show that Worksop and Retford TTWA ranks 225th out of 228 TTWAs nationwide for resident self-containment and 218th out of 228 TTWAs for workplace self-containment, with 1 being the highest rate and 228 being the lowest.

-TTWA Residents self-containment (% employed residents who work locally) Jobs self-containment (% local jobs taken by local residents)
+TTWA • Jobs self-containment (% local jobs taken by local residents)

 Worksop & Retford 66.8 69.6

 Bassetlaw 61.0 58.0